Myths about Sexual Violence

 Fact: There are many reasons why a sexual assault victim may not report the assault to the police or campus officials.
 It is not easy to talk about being sexually assaulted and can feel very shameful.
 The experience of retelling what happened may cause the person to relive the trauma.
 Another reason for delaying a report or not making a report is the fear of retaliation by the offender.
 There is also the fear of being blamed, not being believed and being required to go through judicial proceedings.
 Just because a person does not report the sexual assault does not mean it did not happen.

 Fact: The belief that only young, pretty women are sexually assaulted stems from the myth that sexual assault is based on sex and physical attraction.
 Sexual assault is a crime of power and control.
 Offenders often choose people whom they perceive as most vulnerable to attack or over whom they believe they can assert power.
+Men and boys are also sexually assaulted, as well as persons with disabilities.
 Assumptions about the “typical” victim might lead others not to report the assault because they do not fit the stereotypical victim.

 Fact: Many states do not require the victim to resist in order to charge the offender with rape or sexual assault.
 Those who do not resist may feel if they do so, they will anger their attacker, resulting in more severe injury.
 Many assault experts say that victims should trust their instincts and intuition and do what they believe will most likely keep them alive.
 Not fighting or resisting an attack does not equal consent.